Middle-earth: Etymology

 Medieval Christian cosmology: heaven above, earth in the middle, hell below.
 Vank Cathedral, Isfahan.

 In ancient Germanic mythology, the world of Men is known by several names.
 The Old English middangeard descends from an earlier Germanic word and so has cognates such as the Old Norse Miðgarðr from Norse mythology, transliterated to modern English as Midgard.
-The original meaning of the second element, from proto-Germanic gardaz, was "enclosure", cognate with English "yard"; middangeard was assimilated by folk etymology to "middle earth".
+The original meaning of the second element, from Proto-Germanic gardaz, was "enclosure", cognate with English "yard"; middangeard was assimilated by folk etymology to "middle earth".
 Middle-earth was at the centre of nine worlds in Norse mythology, and of three worlds (with heaven above, hell below) in some later Christian versions.

 Use by Tolkien

 Tolkien's first encounter with the term middangeard, as he stated in a letter, was in an Old English fragment he studied in 1913–1914:

 Éala éarendel engla beorhtast / ofer middangeard monnum sended.

 Hail Earendel, brightest of angels / above the middle-earth sent unto men.

-This is from the Crist 1 poem by Cynewulf.
+This is from the Crist I poem by Cynewulf.
 The name Éarendel was the inspiration for Tolkien's mariner Eärendil, who set sail from the lands of Middle-earth to ask for aid from the angelic powers, the Valar.
 Tolkien's earliest poem about Eärendil, from 1914, the same year he read the Crist poem, refers to "the mid-world's rim".
 Tolkien considered middangeard to be "the abiding place of men", the physical world in which Man lives out his life and destiny, as opposed to the unseen worlds above and below it, namely Heaven and Hell.
 He states that it is "my own mother-earth for place", but in an imaginary past time, not some other planet.
 He began to use the term "Middle-earth" in the late 1930s, in place of the earlier terms "Great Lands", "Outer Lands", and "Hither Lands".
 The first published appearance of the word "Middle-earth" in Tolkien's works is in the prologue to The Lord of the Rings: "Hobbits had, in fact, lived quietly in Middle-earth for many long years before other folk even became aware of them".